 I didn’t give saints much thought until a week before I was received into the church when Father K, our parish priest, asked me if I had an attachment to any particular saint.
 He might as well have asked me if I had considered keeping a hippopotamus in a tank at the bottom of the garden and if so, what did I intend to call it.
 I admitted that I was completely ignorant about saints and he suggested St. Bridget, who, I guess, is the fallback saint for clueless Celtic Protestants like me.
 St Bridget sounded nice, but I am ashamed to admit that I didn’t bother to find out anything about her.

 I had a last minute panic on the morning I was supposed to be received into the church.
-I wondered if I was going to be called Bridget during the ceremony and was worried that afterwards I might feel as if some stranger called Bridget had been received into the church instead of me.
+Was I going to be called Bridget during the ceremony?
+What if I felt afterwards as if some stranger called Bridget had been received into the church instead of me?
 Seasoned Catholics will probably see this worry as being as naïve as Paddington Bear’s misapprehensions about the human world.
 In defence, I’ll only say that the first confirmation I attended was my own.

 I told Fr.
 K that I would be much more comfortable if he used my middle name as I was sure that there must be a saint associated with that, although I had no idea who.
 He said that that would be fine.